FABRIC PLANTING POTS

 In the previous Spring/Summer seasons, we found a way to incorporate fabric bags into our gardening routine to help keep the plants healthy and hydrated between jobs and before going in the ground.
 We believe in using practical and efficient tools.
 They have allowed the process of removing, transplanting, and storing flowers to be a lot easier while preserving the roots' life.

 They are made of a preamble, breathable cloth with several benefits, coming in various sizes to accommodate plants' different kinds/sizes.
-The sizes we currently have in stock are the 5 gallons, 10 gallons and 15 gallons.
+The sizes we currently have in stock are the 5, 10 and 15 gallons.

 Improve Your Routine

 For other landscaping companies or even independent gardeners, being able to store your selection that is commonly used by clients is ideal.
 They are versatile and space-efficient and are great for transporting in between locations.
 If you're interested, you can purchase in bulk and get your logo screen printed on them.

 Depending on the type of plant, it may be overly thirsty for a drink, while others may prefer not to be in standing water; it can develop mould or fungus.
 To avoid that, we recommend using fabric because it's a breathable material; it drains with ease, leaving the soil moist enough to keep it thoroughly hydrated without drowning the roots and thus potentially killing it.

 FABRIC PLANTING POTS PRICES